slupjs/slup/packages/Theming/README.md

 <h1 align='center'>Slup - Theming</h1>

-This package contains the Theming, a Utility Component which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material) and also contains many useful functions used in it, such as a reproduction of the [styled-components](https://www.styled-components.com/) library and some handy ones to correct colors.
+This package contains the Theming, a Utility Component which is part of a bigger ecosystem called [Slup](https://github.com/gejsi/material) and also contains many useful features such as a reproduction of the [styled-components](https://www.styled-components.com/) library and some handy functions to modify colors.

 ## Description
 From Google's [Material Design guidelines](https://material.io/guidelines):